sliit-foss/bashaway/README.md

 ## What is this
 ---
 This is a script that automates daily basis tasks.
-You can do day-today tasks with this script.
+You can do day-today tasks easily with this script.

 ## How To
 ---